akimcs/customer-database-management/README.md

 **Features:**
 * the ability to add/modify/delete customer and appointment data.
 * supplemental information like names, dates, contacts, etc. associated with each customer/appointment.
-* tables that report database information about customers and appointments.
+* tables that report filtered database information.
 * a login screen.

 ## Setup: